livewire/livewire/docs/nesting.md

 </div>
 ```

-When the parent is rendering and encounters a child component like the above, it stores the key in a list of children attached to the parent like so:
+When the parent component is rendering and encounters a child component like the above, it stores the key in a list of children attached to the parent:

 ```php
 'children' => ['lska'],
 ```

-This list is used for reference on subsequent renders to detect if a child component has already been rendered in a previous request.
-If it HAS already been rendered, the component is skipped; remember, [nested components are islands]().
-If, however, the child key ISN'T in the list, meaning it HASN'T been rendered already, Livewire will create a new instance of the component and render it in place.
+Livewire uses this list for reference on subsequent renders in order to detect if a child component has already been rendered in a previous request.
+If it has already been rendered, the component is skipped.
+Remember, [nested components are islands](/docs/understanding-nesting).
+However, if the child key is not in the list, meaning it hasn't been rendered already, Livewire will create a new instance of the component and render it in place.

-This is all behind-the-scenes behavior that most users don't need to be aware of; however, the concept of setting a key on a child is a powerful tool for controlling child rendering.
+These nuances are all behind-the-scenes behavior that most users don't need to be aware of; however, the concept of setting a key on a child is a powerful tool for controlling child rendering.

-Using this knowledge, if you want to force a component to re-render at some point, you can simply change its key.
+Using this knowledge, if you want to force a component to re-render, you can simply change its key.

-Here's an example where we might want to destroy and re-initialize the `todo-count` component if the `$todos` being passed in change:
+Below is an example where we might want to destroy and re-initialize the `todo-count` component if the `$todos` being passed to the component are changed:

 ```html
 <div>